Hegl1/ParProg2021/Assignment_05/assignment_05.md

 With this implementation, speedup at 8 threads is $S = \frac{Runtime\ with\ one\ thread}{Runitme\ with\ eight\ threads} = \frac{63.069}{10.854} = 5.81 $ .

-Lets compare the parallel version with the sequencial versions of the program.
+Lets compare the parallel version with the sequential versions of the program.
 The following plot shows all three versions of the program with execution times / varying inputs sizes.
 Note that ``Delannoy_stupid.c`` is the naive recursive variant and ```Delannoy_ser.c``` is the dynamic programming variant.

 ![var_inputs](Task1/plots/var_inputs.png)